GAZ-3102: History

 With the new engine, and in simplified trim, the new car was re-christened as GAZ-3102.
-Still hoping to introduce the V6 powerplant at a later date, the GAZ-3101 designation was retained for it (and will used for the V8 "Chaser" models).
+Still hoping to introduce the V6 powerplant at a later date, the GAZ-3101 designation was retained for it (and will be used for the V8 "Chaser" models).
 Power steering and automatic gearbox were also removed from the make-up.
 The "new" Volga was re-submitted to Moscow for the go-ahead to production in early 1980 and was showcased at the Moscow Olympics to the wider public.
 Despite the general interest in the car, it would take a completely different route for the production order to finally come.

 Back in late 1976 GAZ launched its third-generation limousine, the GAZ-14 Chaika.
 Unlike the 3101, GAZ was able to secure the necessary go-ahead and funding for this limited vehicle.
 It also kept its original upsize design philosophy and compared to its predecessor, the GAZ-13 Chaika, the GAZ-14 turned out to be a much bigger and more prestigious car.
 Though the country's economy was stagnating at an alarming rate, its ageing ruling class (the nomenklatura) was increasing, as were its appetites, and in the semi-official hierarchy, not everyone was entitled to upgrade from the old Chaika to the new one.
 As a result, GAZ-13's assembly, a car developed largely from the 1956 Packard Patrician and built since 1959, was continued alongside the new Chaika, despite its obvious archaism for the time.